holidayextras/partner-api-docs/site/hxapi/viewamendcancel/amend_complex.md

 You can then run a GET booking request using the amend endpoint and methodology detailed here to check the new amount (increase / decrease in price from original booking).

+The recommended process for amending a booking is as follows.

+1. Call the [view booking](/hxapi/viewamendcancel/view) method to ensure that you have all the details required from the most up to date record of the booking.
+2. Compose the amendment request as per the details below i.e. include the date change details.
+Then send this request as a `GET` rather than a `POST`.
+This will return the details of the pricing change.
+3. If the client is happy with the pricing change then resend the request as a `POST` this will confirm and commit the changes.

 ### Method

 POST